Praise for Children of Our Age

 ‘A.M.Bakalar eloquently exposes the tragic face of the immigrant experience; and this powerful story of exploited hope, perverse ambition and – surprisingly – redemption is one you will not forget.
 It is a tale for our time.’
 William Brodrick, CWA Gold Dagger winner

-‘Where I felt Bakalar excels is in her portrayals of motivated and believable people … Karol is an amazing creation … Children Of Our Age is set within a Polish community in London and has a strong sense of both countries, however the storyline itself is very much about human nature, gullibility and greed.
-It transcends any particular nationality … this is a thought-provoking and rewarding work.’
+‘Where I felt Bakalar excels is in her portrayals of motivated and believable people … Karol is an amazing creation … Children of Our Age is set within a Polish community in London and has a strong sense of both countries, however the story line is very much about human nature, gullibility and greed.
+It transcends any particular nationality … this is a though-provoking and rewarding work.’
 Literary Flits

 About the book